BennyCollins/advert-analysis/README.md

 - Returns the p-value computed from the mean click counts for blue and another colour, specified by the argument *colour_clicks*.

 #### superior_click_colour_p_values:
-- The function begins by filtering out all of the colours that have inferior daily mean click counts to blue.
+- Filters out all of the colours that have inferior daily mean click counts to blue.
 - Iterates through the remaining colours, collecting the relevant p-value in relation to the blue advert clicks using the **permutation_test** function.
 - Returns a colour to p-value dictionary (*colour_p_value_dict*).